learn-co-curriculum/react-hooks-babel-and-react/README.md

 ## Summary

-You have just read a lot of information about a tool you likely have not worked directly with before.
+You have just been introduced to a tool you likely have not worked directly with before.
 Luckily, its straight forward to summarize:

 **Babel** enables us to use syntax that browsers won't natively recognize by **pre-compiling** it into syntax that browsers _do_ natively recognize.
-When used with React, this can (and in our case will) include JSX.
+When used with React, this can (and in our case will) include, but not be limited to, digesting JSX.

 ## Looking Forward

-That was quite a bit of information, and we have even more coming up.
+That was a chunk of new information, and we have even more coming up.
 If this is your first time being exposed to a tool like Babel, treat yourself.
 Stand up, stretch your legs, look at a real human that's not in meme format: you deserve it.
 When you come back, we will get started on **Webpack** in the following lesson.

 ## Resources
 - [Babel]: http://babeljs.io/

 <p class='util--hide'>View <a href='https://learn.co/lessons/babel-and-react'>Babel and React</a> on Learn.co and start learning to code for free.</p>

 <sup>1</sup> Before you have any epiphanies on us, this is most likely _not_ where the term "babbling" comes from
 <sup>2</sup> When 'in the field', so to speak, backwards compatibility will be more important

 [origin-myth]: https://en.wikipedia.org/wiki/Tower_of_Babel